 As you may have seen in the news, the Jacksonville Humane Society (JHS) in Florida recently reached out to Alley Cat Allies for help after taking in thousands of kittens throughout the spring and summer monthsalso known as kitten season.

-Becky Robinson, president and founder of Alley Cat Allies, and Denise Deisler, chief executive officer of JHS, put their heads together to plan a Feline Frenzy® with a goal of making systemic, sustainable, and positive community change throughout the Jacksonville area.
+Becky Robinson, founder of Alley Cat Allies, and Denise Deisler, chief executive officer of JHS, put their heads together to plan a Feline Frenzy® with a goal of making systemic, sustainable, and positive community change throughout the Jacksonville area.

 “One of the first inspirational people in my career more than 20 years ago was Becky,” says Deisler.
 “It really felt like a reunion to sit at the table with her and talk humane outcomes for our community cats.”